Public Safety Power Shutoff

 Abysmal Communication

-by dwrinaldo, about 2 months ago
+by dwrinaldo, 3 months ago

 We were first told power would turn off at 20:00 AM and be back by 6:00 PM.
 It actually turned off earlier.
 Then later in the afternoon restart time was moved to 7:30 PM.
 That time came and went with no power.
 Finally we were informed it would return at 6:00 PM the next day.
 By that time the outage map on the internet had failed.
 Power was finally restored around 2;00.